NicoloToscani/node-red-contrib-schneider-powerlogic/README.md

 ### Sample Order flow
 ![sample-order-flow](docs/sample-order-flow-ui.png)

 ## Equipment compatibility
-Compare the values obtained with the measures reported by the installed device and report any bugs such as:
+Compare the values obtained with the measures on the installed device and report any bugs such as:
 + measured value error
 + measured value format
 + unit of measure